 There is an endless list of Golang related projects, but here I am going to mention a few of the popular ones.
 Go-Ethereum is one of the most important projects written in golang.
 Another important project which is written in Go language is Hyperledger Fabric.
 It is one of the most popular blockchain solutions for big companies.
 An exciting project targeting decentralized online games is Loom Network which has chaincode written in go.

-You can go through this Solidity video lecture where our Training expert is discussing each & every nitty gritty of the technology.
+You can go through this Solidity video lecture where our expert having Blockchain certification is discussing each & every nitty gritty of the technology.

 To try out code examples of Solidity, you could use the Remix IDE.
 Remix is a web Browser based IDE with integrated compiler and Solidity runtime environment without server-side components.
 It allows you to write Solidity code, deploy and run the smart contracts.

 Pros and Cons of Solidity: